comses-education/github-starter-course/README.md

 Git is a **distributed Version Control System (VCS)**.

-A **version control system** is a software tool that helps you track changes to a pile o' files - these can be any kinds of files, images, plain text source code files, even binaries.
-Every time changes are made to a file, you can tell the version control system, "hey, keep track of the changes I just made to this file".
-In typical usage, we will be keeping track of plain text, source code files.
-It's not recommended to put "generated" artifacts into Git (like a compiled executable that only runs on Linux, or a Windows .exe file or a macOS application bundle) because these are *derivatives* and often change.
-Instead, you want to put the *source material* into Git, the things that are used to create the derivative.
+A **version control system** is a software tool that helps you track changes to a pile o' files.
+These can be any kinds of files: images, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, or any other binary format.
+Every time changes are made to a file, you can tell the version control system, "Hey, keep track of the changes I just made to this file".
+In typical usage, we will be keeping track of plain-text source code files.
+You should avoid putting *generated* artifacts into Git like compiled executables (e.g., a Windows .exe or a macOS application bundle binary), or compiled C code / Java `.class` files.
+This is because these artifacts are *derivatives* and change as often as the source code changes.
+Instead, you should only put the *source material* into Git, the things that are used to create the derivative.

 ### Why do we need version control systems?